sav-che/TL-2/Authors/Philippar, François Haken (Aken) {std. Philippar}.md

-> [!cite] BHL link: this entry starts at [page 233](https://www.biodiversitylibrary.org/item/103624#page/247/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 233](https://www.biodiversitylibrary.org/page/33189704) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Philippar, François Haken \[Aken\] (1802-1849), Austrian-born botanist (of French parents); professor at the national agricultural college of Grignon, 1830, and at the "École normale primaire" at Versailles, 1832; founder of the "Jardin des Plantes de Versailles". (*Philippar*).
+Philippar, François Haken \[Aken\] (1802-1849), Austrian-born botanist (of French parents); professor at the national agricultural college of Grignon, 1830, and at the "École normale primaire" at Versailles, 1832; founder of the "Jardin des Plantes de Versailles".
+**Abbreviated name**: *Philippar*

 #### Herbarium and types